Westside Road reopened, Okanagan Indian Band rescinds evacuation alerts from White Rock Lake fire - BC Local News

-Okanagan Indian Band residents can breath a little easier now that evacuation alerts have been lifted.
+Okanagan Indian Band residents can breathe a little easier now that evacuation alerts have been lifted.

 The OKIB has rescinded all alerts now that the White Rock Lake wildfire is contained and the threat of spread has been extinguished.